vinkla/hashids/README.md

 }
 ```

-And run: `composer install`.
+And run: `php composer.phar install`.
 After that you can require the autoloader and use Hashids:

 ``` php
 <?php